The infinity-category of stabilized Liouville sectors: Introduction

 Then, to preserve closure under direct products, it was natural to consider only maps that were {\em strict} sectorial embeddings, then identify a class of deformations closed under products.
 This class had to be made surprisingly large to accommodate both useful examples and closure under products.
-(See Definition~\ref{defn. various deformation embeddings}---in particular, our deformations of Liouville structures are {\em not} through only compactly supported deformations.)
-The key theorem that justifies this choice of class is that the space of strict-morphisms-equipped-with-this-class-of-deformations is homotopy equivalent to the usual space of all sectorial embeddings (see Theorem~\ref{theorem. embedding spaces are deformation embedding spaces} and the equivalences of~\eqref{eqn. diagram of embedding spaces}).
-In other words, up to homotopy equivalence, we can recover the ``standard'' morphism spaces for Liouville sectors---carrying around deformations does not change the homotopy type of morphism spaces.
+(See Definition~\ref{defn. various deformation embeddings}---in particular, our deformations of Liouville structures are not through only compactly supported deformations.)
+The key theorem that justifies this choice of class is that the space of strict-morphisms-equipped-with-this-class-of-deformations (where the deformations need not be compactly supported) is homotopy equivalent to the usual space of all sectorial embeddings (which respect the Liouville form up to $d$ of a {\em compactly} supported function).
+See Theorem~\ref{theorem. embedding spaces are deformation embedding spaces} and the equivalences of~\eqref{eqn. diagram of embedding spaces}.
+In other words, up to homotopy equivalence, we can recover the ``standard'' morphism spaces for Liouville sectors.
+Carrying around deformations does not change the homotopy type of morphism spaces.

-Then, we had to prove some generalizations of standard facts from the differential topology of manifolds with corners: isotopy extension, the ability to shrink a Liouville sector to have image away from its own boundary, and the ability to create a single (higher-dimensional) object for which a single map encodes a family of maps for lower-dimensional objects---we call these movies, and they generalize a construction we learned from~\cite{eliashberg-revisited}.
+Then, we had to prove some generalizations of standard facts from the differential topology of manifolds with corners: isotopy extension, the ability to shrink a Liouville sector to have image away from its own boundary, and the ability to create a single (higher-dimensional) object for which a single map encodes a family of maps for lower-dimensional objects.
+We call these objects movies (Section~\ref{section.movies}), and they generalize a construction we learned from~\cite{eliashberg-revisited}.